- December 15, 2015

 - The game features cute graphics and a charming art style that appeals to fans of retro platformers.

-- The soundtrack is catchy and enhances the overall experience of the game.
+- The music is well-composed and adds to the overall atmosphere of the game.

-- The game suffers from numerous bugs and glitches that can disrupt gameplay, such as getting stuck on platforms or disappearing bosses.
+- The game suffers from numerous bugs and glitches that can disrupt gameplay, including issues with hit detection and disappearing items.

-- The story and dialogue are poorly written, with many translation issues that detract from the experience.
+- The story and dialogue are poorly written, with many translation errors that detract from the experience.

 - Level design can be frustrating, with some sections feeling unfairly difficult and lacking in polish.